inkoalawetrust/Smart-Marines/readme.md

 - Marines friendly to the player can be ordered to stand still or wander around by pressing use on them.
 This only works if they aren't currently fighting.
 - They work with ZDoom's built-in patrol system, so you can have them walk around set paths.
 To do stuff like guard areas.
 - Can have a chance to taunt and wave their rifle after killing a powerful NPC, player, or a lot of weaker enemies*.
 (Unfinished)
 - Has placeable machine gun turrets that both players and the marines can use, you can press the use key on a friendly marine to get him off of one.
-(Unfinished)
 - Includes a separate marine that permanently stays on the turret until killed, who can also be colored like below.
 Pressing use on him doesn't get him off.
 (Unfinished)
 - Can be colored with a variety of colors:  (Unfinished)
   - Red